 By transforming your home into a place that facilitates your dreams, rather than hampers them, you can take advantage of each one of these opportunities.

-Remove any distractions in your home that are in the way of your personal development; for instance, if you feel as though you are overdoing it with the video games, then put the console in the cupboard, or if you are struggling to eat healthy, then only buy from the organic stores.
+Remove any distractions or barriers to development that you may find in your home; for instance, if you feel as though you are overdoing it with the video games, then put the console in the cupboard, or if you are struggling to eat healthy, then stop buying the cakes!

-When trying to learn or improve, it’s essential that you have a home that encourages it.
+When trying to learn or improve, it’s essential that you have a home that encourages it, not hinders it!

 Immerse Your Home In Change